MartynasGit/ProjectManager/Readme.md

 For app to run we need PHP interpreter(XAMPP), MySQL Workbench.
 - Run XAMPP and start "Apache" and "MySQL"  Module.
 - Find where XAMPP is installed on your device and open "htdocs" folder.
+Potentialy in "C:\xampp\htdocs\DB".
 - Clone repository inside "htdocs" folder.
-- Cloned folder name must be "DB".
+- Cloned folder name must be "ProjectManagment".
 - Open "MySQL Workbench".
 Create connection with ussername: "root".
 - Open connection.
 Then open "Administration" tab and click "Data Import/Restore".
-- Select "Import from Self-Contained File" and select "dump.sql" file from cloned repository folder potentialy in "C:\xampp\htdocs\DB".
+- Select "Import from Self-Contained File" and select "dump.sql" file from cloned repository folder.
 - Press "Start Import".
 - To open page go to http//localhost/DB

 ## Demo